-Anyone who suspects a student to be missing should report their concern to the Residence Life staff or designated Student Affairs professionals (as noted below).
+Anyone who suspects a student to be missing should report their concern to the any Student Affairs professional (as noted below).
 All reports made to the college will be followed up with an immediate investigation once a student has been missing for 24 hours.
 Depending on the circumstances presented to college officials, parents of a missing student will be notified.
-In the event that parental notification is necessary, the Dean of Studentsor designee will place the call.
+In the event that parental notification is necessary, the Dean of Students or designee will place the call.